mrnvm8/DemoRegister/README.md

 employee’s hours and it stores the data in the In-Memory storage( C# List) and you will lose the data once the application restarts.

-The application is being tested using xUnit Testing and it has 21 methods for testing the EmployeeController. software that this application is using for doing the test is: **NSubstitute(For Mocking)** and **FluentAssertions**
+The application is being tested using xUnit Testing and it has **21 Methods** for testing the EmployeeController. software that this application is using for doing the test is: **NSubstitute(For Mocking)** and **FluentAssertions**

 The requirement to Run it